kamil-rudnicki/screen-time/readme.md

 ### Todo today

+- try on other computers
-- (react) splash screen
+- autoupdate
-- (react) login / logout / register / preferences / version / help / copywright / refresh

 ### Todo later

+- if no data
 - (react) beutiful statistics
 - (react) widget for windows
-- try on other computers (win, macos)
+- make consts for strings
+- remember window positions
+- fix eslint errors
+- strict mode for typescript
-- autoupdate
+- better login state
-- debugging /Users/kamil/.npm-global/bin/electron-forge start --inspect-electron
+- in preferences make login button if not logged in showing main window